manitou48/TTS/README.md

 - add support for ARM processors with DAC
 - PWM filter not required with DAC, but still need audio amp and speaker.
 DACs can source only about 1 ma
-- tested on Teensy 3.2, 3.5, 3.6, LC, DUE, circuitplayground express
+- tested on Teensy 3.2, 3.5, 3.6, LC, DUE, ZERO/circuitplayground express
 - Teensy [forum](https://forum.pjrc.com/threads/44587-TTS-(Text-to-Speech)-Library-Port)
 - separate port/hack for MBED ARM with DAC [repository](https://developer.mbed.org/users/manitou/code/tts/)
 - also added AVR support for Leonardo pin 5 (timer 3)